 2. Resolve to love the one you’re with.
 The one thing we know for certain about child development is that kids who feel loved and cherished

-loved and cherished for exactly who they are.
+and cherished for exactly who they are.
 Every child is unique, so it takes a different approach for that child to feel seen and loved.
+The hard work

-The hard work for us as parents is accepting who our child is, challenges and all – and cherishing him for being that person, even while guiding his
+for us as parents is accepting who our child is, challenges and all – and cherishing him for being that person, even while guiding his behavior.
+The

-behavior.
-The secret?
+secret?
 See it from his perspective, empathize with his experience, and celebrate every step in the right direction.
+Maybe most important?
+Enjoy your

-so we have to repeatedly reconnect.
+have to repeatedly reconnect.
 Remember that quality time is about connection, not teaching, so it’s mostly unstructured.
-Hug your child
+Hug your child first thing

-first thing every morning and when you say goodbye.
+every morning and when you say goodbye.
 When you’re reunited later in the day, spend fifteen minutes solely focused on your child.
-(What
+(What do you do

 Stop working and turn off your phone and computer before dinner so you can focus on your family.
 Eat dinner together without screens and do a lot of